-- Are students given opportunities to analyze literary texts and the author's word choices and purpose? - Are students given opportunities to identify key ideas and details in literary texts? - Are students given opportunities to analyze craft and structure in literary texts? - Are the tasks associated with language, key ideas, details, craft, and structure logically sequenced and appropriate in their increasing complexity? - Over the course of a whole year's set of instructional materials, are identified elements moved from being directly taught to embedded in student work at the end of the year?
+- Are students given opportunities to analyze literary texts and the author's word choices and purpose? - Are students given opportunities to identify key ideas and details in literary texts? - Are students given opportunities to analyze craft and structure in literary texts? - Are the tasks associated with language, key ideas, details, craft, and structure logically sequenced and appropriate in their increasing complexity?

-- How does the teacher know from student work (questions and tasks) if students understand the definitions and concepts of the components identified in each unit? (e.g. compare and contrast point of view; determine the meaning of words identifying metaphors as well as understanding the purpose of metaphors; identifying the use of illustrations within a text). - If these questions are answered correctly and tasks are completed well, do the questions support students' grasp of the role each component plays in the text? - Discuss any evidence of progression of the skills within standards as they are laid out across the year's worth of instructional materials (and, if applicable, how the standard grows students' knowledge and skills across grades).
+- Over the course of a whole year's set of instructional materials, are identified elements moved from being directly taught to embedded in student work at the end of the year? - How does the teacher know from student work (questions and tasks) if students understand the definitions and concepts of the components identified in each unit? (e.g. compare and contrast point of view; determine the meaning of words identifying metaphors as well as understanding the purpose of metaphors; identifying the use of illustrations within a text). - If these questions are answered correctly and tasks are completed well, do the questions support students' grasp of the role each component plays in the text?

+- Share evidence of the indicator. - Discuss any evidence of progression of the skills within standards as they are laid out across the year's worth of instructional materials (and, if applicable, how the standard grows students' knowledge and skills across grades). - Discuss any questions that were not answered by this curriculum. - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section. - Agree on the final rating.

-Criterion 2.1 Materials build knowledge through integrated reading, writing, speaking, listening, and language Indicator 2c Materials require students to analyze the integration of knowledge and ideas within individual texts as well as across multiple texts using coherently sequenced, high-quality text-specific and/or text-dependent questions and tasks.
-Scoring: 4 points 2 points 0 points
+Criterion 2.1 Materials build knowledge and understanding through integrated reading, writing, speaking, listening, and language.
+Indicator 2c Materials require students to analyze the integration of knowledge and ideas within individual texts as well as across multiple texts using coherently sequenced, high-quality text-specific and/or text-dependent questions and tasks.
+Constant

+Scoring: 4 points 2 points 0 points Materials meet ALL of the requirements of this indicator.
 Materials DO NOT meet ALL of the requirements of this indicator.
+Materials DO NOT meet ANY of the requirements of this indicator.
 Most sets of questions and tasks support students' analysis of knowledge and ideas.

-Materials meet ALL of the

-requirements of this indicator.

-- Sets of questions and tasks provide opportunities to analyze across multiple texts as well as within single texts. - Most sets of questions and tasks support students' analysis of knowledge and ideas.
+Sets of questions and tasks provide opportunities to analyze across multiple texts as well as within single texts.
+Most sets of questions and tasks support students' analysis of knowledge and ideas.
+Sets of questions and tasks provide opportunities to analyze across multiple texts as well as within single texts.
+Most sets of questions and tasks support students' analysis of knowledge and ideas.
 Sets of questions and tasks provide opportunities to analyze across multiple texts as well as within single texts.